Treaty on the Non-Proliferation of Nuclear Weapons: Third pillar: Peaceful use of nuclear energy

 NPT Article IV acknowledges the right of all Parties to develop nuclear energy for peaceful purposes and to benefit from international cooperation in this area, in conformity with their nonproliferation obligations.
 Article IV also encourages such cooperation.
 This so-called third pillar provides for the transfer of nuclear technology and materials to NPT Parties for peaceful purposes in the development of civilian nuclear energy programs in those countries, subject to IAEA safeguards to demonstrate that their nuclear programs are not being used for the development of nuclear weapons.

 As the commercially popular light water reactor nuclear power station uses enriched uranium fuel, it follows that states must be able either to enrich uranium or purchase it on an international market.
 Mohamed ElBaradei, then Director General of the International Atomic Energy Agency, has called the spread of enrichment and reprocessing capabilities the "Achilles' heel" of the nuclear nonproliferation regime.
 As of 2007, 13 states have an enrichment capability.

-During the 1960s and 1970s many states, almost 60, were supplied with research reactors fuelled by weapon grade highly enriched uranium (HEU) through the United States Atoms for Peace program and a similar Soviet Union program.
+During the 1960s and 1970s many states, almost 60, were supplied with research reactors fueled by weapon grade highly enriched uranium (HEU) through the United States Atoms for Peace program and a similar Soviet Union program.
 In the 1980s a program to convert HEU research reactors to use low enriched fuel was started in the United States due to proliferation concerns.
 However 26 states possessed more than 1 kg of civilian HEU in 2015, and as of 2016 the stocks of HEU for civilian research were 60 tonnes, with 74 research reactors still using HEU.